 Error 403 – XAMPP access forbidden error

-Another common error message is the XAMPP access forbidden error, which typically manifests as a 403 error when you try to access your database with phpMyAdmin (or sometimes other pages).
+Another error message you might get is the XAMPP access forbidden error, which typically manifests as a 403 error when you try to access your database with phpMyAdmin (or sometimes other pages).

 Typically, this happens because of a misconfiguration in one of the XAMPP configuration files.